FAQs from Pharmacy Benefit Managers

 How do I obtain a copy of my issued PBM license?

-A PBM can log in to view and download an issued license in PDF by selecting ‘My Licenses’.
+A PBM can log in to view and download a PDF copy of the issued license by selecting ‘My Licenses’.

 How do I notify the Department of any changes in the information or documents required to be disclosed on the PBM’s license application?

-A PBM must notify the Department within 30 days of any changes by logging in to the new DFS Connect system to submit updates.
+A PBM must notify the Department within 30 days of changes by logging in to DFS Connect to submit updates.

 Will I be able to complete a new application or submit updates in multiple sessions?